About Miss Illinois &

 Dr. Susan Shea graduated with Bachelor’s and Master’s Degrees from Western Illinois University-Macomb where she was a baton twirler for the Marching Leathernecks.
 Her doctorate degree is from Southern Illinois University-Carbondale.

-Dr. Shea has been involved with the Miss Illinois Scholarship Organization for more than twenty-five years and currently serves as the Executive Director and Travel Companion for Miss Illinois and Miss Illinois's Outstanding Teen.
+Dr. Shea has been involved with the Miss Illinois Scholarship Organization for more than twenty-five years and currently serves as the Executive Director and Travel Companion for Miss Illinois and Miss Illinois' Teen.
 Dr. Shea was selected to be inducted into the Miss Illinois Hall of Fame in 2020 but the presentation was made at the 2021 State Competition because the 2020 State Competition was not held due to the Covid-19 restrictions on public gatherings.

 Prior to her retirement, she served as the first female Director of Aeronautics for the State of Illinois for ten years.
 She resides in Springfield, Illinois, where she is currently on the Abraham Lincoln Capital Airport Board of Commissioners.